The OCT Executive Team

 Robert Johnson has been a part of Trust Waikato Symphony Orchestra as a double bass player and board member for the Waikato Orchestral Society for a number of years.
 When he is not making music, he drives a school bus.

-Married to Anne with two adult daughters, Tim Macindoe has been MP for Hamilton West since November 2008, and he currently serves as the Senior Government Whip.
+Married to Anne with two adult daughters, Tim Macindoe has been MP for Hamilton West since November 2008.
 Immediately prior to his election, Tim was Arts Waikato's CEO and chaired the Waikato and Bay of Plenty Regional Orchestra Steering Committee.
 Between 1996 and 2002, he was the Deputy Principal of St. Peter's School, Cambridge.
 He has directed, stage-managed and, in his younger days, performed in a number of plays and musicals.
 During his years in Parliament, Tim has served on the Social Services Select Committee for four years, as Deputy Chair of the Regulations Review Committee, on the Education and Science Select Committee for two years, and as Chair of the Justice and Electoral Select Committee prior to his appointment to the Government Whips Office in January 2013.

 Daphne has long been an appreciative audience menber for orchestral performances and says she is besotted by Beethoven (and more).
 She regards the merger of our three orchestras as a smart, forward-thinking initiative.
 She has had a broad involvement in a range of local organisations and received an MNZM for services to the community.
 She brings funding knowledge to Orchestras Central after nine years as a Hamilton City Councillor, five years with Trust Waikato and as a member of other funding trusts and organisations.